The-Balance-FFXIV/balance-static/content/jobs/melee/samurai/advanced-guide.md

 To put that into perspective the standard 2.15 GCD 28 step loop incurs a total of three “wasted” GCDs.

-1. The first required filler GCD
+1. The first required filler GCD.
-2. The second required filler GCD
+2. The second required filler GCD.
-3. Initiating Higanbana with a Gekko or Meikyo’d Sen
+3. Initiating Higanbana with a Gekko or Meikyo’d Sen.

 Generally speaking, it is extremely difficult, if not impossible, to maintain buff and cooldown alignment while achieving this, particularly past the three minute mark.

 However, if you are able to successfully perform an ad hoc style rotation employing every possible Yuki optimization while also maintaining Tsubame alignment well enough that it doesn’t fall outside of raid buffs or incur usage loss, it would be better.